 This article examines the key components of the wildly popular system to understand why it works so well for so many people.

 Protein as a goal

-The Ketogains macro calculator recommends a minimum protein intake of 0.8g per pound of lean body mass (LBM) (i.e. 1.8g/kg LBM), increasing to 1.0g/lb LBM (or 2.2g/kg LBM) on lifting days.
+The Ketogains macro calculator recommends a minimum protein intake of 0.8g per pound of lean body mass (LBM) (i.e. 1.8g/kg LBM) and 1.0g/lb LBM (or 2.2g/kg LBM) on days you work out.

 Carbs as a limit

 The fact that much of the population is insulin resistant with elevated blood sugars is likely part of the reason the Ketogains approach has been so successful.
 If you have already developed prediabetes or diabetes, then reducing your carbohydrate intake to the point you achieve normal blood glucose levels is a good idea.